Azure/data-product-batch/README.md

 >**Note:** This section applies for both **Azure DevOps** and **GitHub** Deployment

 In order to deploy the ARM templates in this repository to the desired Azure subscription, you will need to modify some parameters in the forked repository, which will be used for updating the files which will be used during the deployment.
-Therefor, **this step should not be skipped for neither Azure DevOps/GitHub options**.
+Therefore, **this step should not be skipped for neither Azure DevOps/GitHub options**.
 As updating each parameter file manually is a time-consuming and potentially error-prone process, we have simplified the task with a GitHub Action workflow.
 You can update your deployment parameters by completing three steps:
   1. Configure the `updateParameters` workflow
   1. Execute the `updateParameters` workflow
   1. Configure the deployment pipeline